FTX failure divides lawmakers on how tough to get with crypto regulation - NewsBreak

 Emmer, a co-chair of the bipartisan Congressional Blockchain Caucus, has been a leading advocate in the House for crypto firms.
 He led a letter in March that objected to the Securities and Exchange Commission’s approach to enforcing cryptocurrencies.
 He’s said recently the FTX failure was an example of flawed enforcement.

-As chair of the National Republican Congressional Committee, Emmer raised $2.75 million from FTX employees, including co-CEO Ryan Salame, for GOP candidates in the 2022 election cycle.
+As chair of the House Republican Campaign Committee, Emmer raised $2.75 million from FTX employees, including co-CEO Ryan Salame, for GOP candidates in the 2022 election cycle.
 He also accepted $5,800 from Salame — the maximum allowed by law — for his own reelection race.

 U.S. Rep. Ted Budd, another member of the Congressional Blockchain Caucus who signed the March letter and received more than $500,000 from Salame’s independent expenditure political action committee, sits on the Financial Services panel but was not present at Tuesday’s hearing.